Eggs: brown, seed-like, covered in a mud-coloured secretion to form an egg mass.

 adult insects congregating on host trees (especially Ailanthus) in the fall

 Spotted lanternfly covered egg mass (bottom), adult (center), uncovered egg mass (top).

 Photo: Lawrence Barringer, Pennsylvania Department of Agriculture, Bugwood.org

 Build-up of honeydew secretions at the base of a tree, a sign of a heavy spotted lanternfly infestation.

 The spotted lanternfly is native to Southern Asia, including China, India, Japan, and Vietnam.
 Recently, it has become a problematic invasive pest in South Korea.

 The first North American detection occurred in October 2014 in Pennsylvania, U.S.A.
-As of September 2015, quarantined areas exist within Berks County, Pennsylvania (see map).
+As of March 2017, quarantined areas exist within counties in Pennsylvania (see map).

 In Pennsylvania where this pest has been detected, impacts on the economy are possible.
 The Pennsylvania Department of Agriculture (2014) stated that the spotted lanternfly “poses a significant threat to the state’s more than $20.5 million grape, nearly $134 million apple, and more than $24 million stone fruit industries.
 Pine and hardwood logging in Pennsylvania also accounts for $12 billion in sales.”